Home Equity Loan Rates for February 2025

 You’ll pay a higher interest rate than a first mortgage.

-You’ll have to cover the costs and fees that come along with a second mortgage like appraisal fees, origination fees and closing costs.
+You’ll have to cover the costs and fees that come along with a second mortgage like appraisal fees, origination fees and other closing costs.

-Yes, but lenders will likely reduce how much you can borrow depending on how low your scores are.
-Home equity lenders generally require a credit score of at least 620, although some may set a minimum as high as 680.
 If you have a lot of equity but a lower credit score, consider a cash-out refinance backed by the Federal Housing Administration (FHA).
 An FHA cash-out refinance allows you to borrow up to 80% of your home’s value with a score as low as 500.

 Recommended Reading